Pranay1021/TapTapCreature/README.md

 A unity Game development project

 TapTapCreature
-First Adnroid Unity Game Project
+First Android Unity Game Project

 About Game:
   A game similar to flappy bird.
 You earn points as the time spent increases.
 Avoid the flames to keep on going.